ENELEngineering/ENEL519/README.md

 The aim of this assignment is to become familiar with commanding and controlling a Samsung TV Wireless Infrared (IR) Remote-Control protocol.

+The video demonstration for this project is under this [link](https://www.youtube.com/watch?v=kvhVZCYP1tQ).

 # Deliverables
 Using the PIC 24F, you will design an IR Transmitter/Remote-Control app to control a Samsung TV by wirelessly sending infrared commands to IR LED connected on PIN13/RB9.